Tiiiger/bert_score/README.md

 Moreover, BERTScore computes precision, recall, and F1 measure, which can be useful for evaluating different language generation tasks.

-For an illustration, BERTScore precision can be computed as
+For an illustration, BERTScore recall can be computed as
 ![](./bert_score.png "BERTScore")

 If you find this repo useful, please cite: